ymzayek/yeastcells-detection-maskrcnn/README.md

 # Yeast Cell Segmentation and Tracking Pipeline

-Automatic segmentation and tracking of budding yeast cells in time-series brightfield microscopy images using a Mask R-CNN
+Automatic segmentation and tracking of budding yeast cells in time-series brightfield microscopy images using a mask R-CNN

 # Participants